 Hosting & Performance

-Shopify and Wix take a very different approach when it comes advertising their hosting information.
-Shopify are very upfront and provide the following information:
+Shopify and Wix take very different approaches when it comes to advertising their hosting information.
+Shopify is very upfront and provides the following information:

 - Unlimited Bandwidth